aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

 1) Download all the files from the folder 'Mortality_analysis' into a folder in you computer and set it as the working directory for operation in R/RStudio.

+    - Generation of Covariates:

-2) Run the codes in the script 'Covariate_generation.R' to read and process the covariate data for our model.
+Run the codes in the script 'Covariate_generation.R' to read and process the covariate data for our model.
 This script takes as inputs the following files:

     a) Countries_FSI.csv:  contains list of all 39 countries in order appearing in the covariate data from link: https://mortality.org/ .